Skip to main content

 General (portfolio investors)

-Beneficial owner holds less than 10% of capital; replaces the earlier flat 10% rate
+Beneficial owner holds less than 10% of capital; will replace the earlier flat 10% rate once the 2026 Amending Protocol is ratified (pending ratification; current treaty rate is 10%)

 15%20% + surcharge + 4% cessArticle 11(2)(b)